Responding to God With Faith

 Where does this kind of trust come from?
 It is not something we can work up for ourselves.
 We cannot talk ourselves into it or use human logic to build an airtight case.
 We will never have the time to cover all the philosophical arguments about God.
 But we are forced to make a choice each day: Will we trust God, or not?
 Trying to delay the decision is a decision in itself: We do not yet trust him.

 Each Christian has at some point or another made a decision to trust in Christ.
 For some, it was a well-thought-out decision.
 For others, it was an illogical decision, made for wrong reasons—but the right decision anyway.
 We could trust no one else, not even ourselves.
 On our own, we would mess our lives up.
-Nor could we trust other human authorities.
+Nor could we trust other people.
 For some of us, faith was a choice of desperation—we had nowhere else to go but to Christ (John 6:68).

 It is normal that our first faith is an immature faith—a good start, but not a good place to stay.
 We need to grow in our faith.
 As one man said to Jesus, “I do believe; help me overcome my unbelief!”
 (Mark 9:24).
 The disciples themselves, even after worshiping the resurrected Jesus, had some doubts (Matthew 28:17).

 So where does faith come from?
 It is a gift of God.
-Ephesians 2:8 tells us that salvation is a gift of God, which means that the faith that leads to salvation must also be his gift.
+Ephesians 2:8 tells us that salvation is a gift of God, which means that the kind of faith that leads to salvation must also be his gift.

 In Acts 15:9 we are told that God purified the believers’ hearts by faith.
 God was working in their hearts.
 He is the one who “opened the door of faith” (Acts 14:27).
 God did it, because he is the one who enables whatever faith we have.